To the Members,

 d.
 The NRC Policy mentions the criteria for evaluation of the performance of Independent and Non-Independent Directors and Executive Directors.

 e.
 The Board of Directors may review and amend the NRC Policy upon recommendations from the Nomination & Remuneration Committee.

-There have been no changes done to the NRC Policy during the last financial year.
-The NRC Policy is also available on our website at http://www.infinite.com/ policies.
+There is no change in the NRC Policy of the Company during the last Financial year.
+The updated NRC Policy is also available on our website at https://www.infinite.com/policy/nrc.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL